 Such questions were especially prominent a few years ago when sex education programs in the schools were a source of controversy in many communities.
 They are no less relevant today.
-Even though we can point to considerable progress in the expansion and diversification of training opportunities, there has been pitifully little assessment of these training programs in terms of quality or measures of competency.
+Even though we can point to considerable progress in the expansion and diversification of training op-

+Dr. Burleson is SIECUS Director of Education and Research Services. portunities, there has been pitifully little assessment of these training programs in terms of quality or measures of competency.
 In the field of sexual therapy Dr. Harold Lief, a leader in the development of sex education in medical schools, has said, "The current situation is dangerous.
 If enough quacks or too many inadequately trained but otherwise sincere and dedicated people enter the field of sex therapy, many people may be damaged, their relationships jeopardized and the whole field placed in disrepute."
 (SR Nov.
 1973) Masters and Johnson have publicly issued similar warnings, which hold true for sex education as well.